VidTu/HCsCR/README.md

 1. Have 8 GB of free RAM, 20 GB of free disk space, and an active internet connection.
 2. Install Java 21 and dump it into PATH and/or JAVA_HOME.
-3. Run `./gradlew chiseledAssemble` from the terminal/PowerShell.
+3. Run `./gradlew assemble` from the terminal/PowerShell.
 4. Grab all the JARs from the `./build/libs/` folder.

 ### Developing/Debugging